DunniAdenuga/ShuriCoders/chrome/README.md

-# Amazon Share-A-Cart
+# Green Shopping

-Amazon Share-A-Cart is an extension for Google Chrome that allows you to share the contents of your Amazon.com cart with anyone else.
+Green Shopping is an extension for Google Chrome that allows you to be a more environmentally conscious shopper.

-## Code license

-Mozilla Public License Version 2.0